Salyut 2: Failure

 Three days after the launch of Salyut 2, the Proton's spent third stage exploded, due to pressure changes within the tanks.
 This explosion resulted in a cloud of debris, some of which followed a similar trajectory to the station.
 Ten days later this debris struck the station, damaging the hull and causing depressurization.
 Both solar panels were torn free, removing the ability of the station to generate power and control its attitude.

 Three pieces of debris from the station were catalogued, and had decayed from orbit by 13 May.
 The remainder of the station reentered the atmosphere on 28 May 1973 over the Pacific Ocean.

 An inquiry into the failure initially determined that a fuel line had burst, burning a hole in the station.
 The damage from the debris collision was only discovered later.

 Fidel Castro tour

-When First Secretary of the Communist Party of Cuba Fidel Castro was in the Soviet Union as part of a whirlwind tour in 1972, General Secretary of the СССР of the Soviet Union Leonid Brezhnev brought Fidel Castro to the Gagarin Cosmonaut Training Centre.
+When First Secretary of the Communist Party of Cuba Fidel Castro was in the Soviet Union as part of a whirlwind tour in 1972, General Secretary of the Communist Party of the Soviet Union Leonid Brezhnev brought Fidel Castro to the Gagarin Cosmonaut Training Centre.

 Fidel Castro was photographed inside both the Soyuz docking trainer and the Salyut-2 (OPS-1/Almaz) military space station.